ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    it should provide notification of the service state change to the MDSC.

-   A detailed analysis and methods of how event alarms are triggered, managed and propagated are outside the scope of this document.
+   Detailed analysis and methods of how event alarms are triggered, managed and propagated are outside the scope of this document.

 ## Path Computation with Constraints